-Steve McQueen is the quintessential racing movie star, and his film Le Mans takes fans to the wild side of the infamous 24-hour race that has racing fans set on France.
+Steve McQueen is the quintessential, legendary, and veteran racing movie star, and his film Le Mans takes fans to the wild side of the infamous 24-hour race that has racing fans set on France.
 Although much of the movie’s plot has been subjected to poor acclaim, this one nonetheless merits attention insofar as is has among the most insane collection of featured automobiles in racing movies.

 Grand Prix (1966)